Skip to main content.

 Now that you reviewed CSS some more, you're ready to go!
 Back in the browser, you'll edit the CSS file.

-Throughout this objective, periodically save and commit the modified CSS file as example.css in your git repository.
+Throughout this objective, periodically save the modified CSS file as practice.css to your computer.

 1. Make body's background color lightgray.